-A new addition to our series for 2018 the RIDE IT Sussex Sportive Cross sees us partnering with Crawley Wheelers to host alongside the Ardingly round of the Cyclo-cross National Trophy.
-Join us for a mixed terrain CX sportive in the morning including a chance to test your skills with a starting lap on the National Trophy Cyclo-cross course then watch the elite riders race in the afternoon after your ride.
+After the success of last year we’re teaming up with Crawley Wheelers again on Sunday 10th February, this time to host alongside the LDN and SE Cyclo-Cross Team Championships.
+Join us for a mixed terrain CX sportive in the morning including a chance to test your skills with a starting lap on the Cyclo-Cross Team Championships course.

 Our sportive cross course includes a mix of lanes, cycle tracks and bridleways so is suitable for MTB, cyclocross, adventure road bikes with tyres that can handle some off road riding.
 The route takes us away from Ardingly past Weir Wood Reservoir before we join the gravel tracks of the Forest Way into East Grinstead.
 For here we pick up some more gravel cycle tracks taking us along the Worth Way to the outskirts of Crawley before picking up a series of bridleways through Tilgate Forest and Oldhouse Warren.
 We continue on through Balcombe then it’s a picturesque skirt around the edge of Ardingly Reservoir before returning to the finish to collect your finishers medal.